Skip to main content

 What is HRCS training?

 While the HRCS is designed to be an easy-to-use classification system, the subject matter for health research is sufficiently diverse that novice coders may struggle when first starting out applying HRCS coding.
-This website is designed, wherever possible, to guide a new coder on the best methods to use and to identify common areas for confusion.
+The main HRCS handbook and this website are designed to guide a new coder on the best methods to use and to identify common areas for confusion.
+However there are nuances to any classification system that may not be apparent from simply reading the guidelines.

 Why attend HRCS training?

 Attending the training sessions allows us to convey the ‘essence’ of coding, the main coding approaches used to reliably apply coding and identifies some of the more difficult aspects of coding or common mistakes made by inexperienced coders.
 We also explain more about the background to the system, it’s uses in the UK and the potential for future use on a global scale.
-Furthermore the training also includes an interactive sample abstract coding element, allowing coders to apply their newly learnt skills on real abstracts, with guidance from the trainers.
+In addition to the ~1hr training session, we offer an interactive sample abstract coding element, allowing coders to apply their newly learnt skills on real abstracts, with guidance from the trainers.

 If you are interested in formal training, please contact us for further information.